HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Cumulative Layout Shift (CLS) measures the visual stability of content on a web page, measuring the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifespan of a page that was not caused by direct user interactions.

 A layout shift occurs any time a visible element changes its position from one rendered frame to the next.
 The <a hreflang="en" href="https://web.dev/evolving-cls/">CLS metric evolved in 2021</a>, mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).

 A score of 0.1 or below is measured as "good", over 0.25 as "poor", and anything in between as "needs improvement".

 {{ figure_markup(
   image="cls-cwv-yoy.png",
   caption="CLS mobile year-over-year.",
-  description="Bar chart showing the change in the percentage of good CLS mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=2127088376&format=interactive", sheets_gid="1494726447", sql_file="core_web_vitals_yoy.sql",
+  description="Bar chart showing the change in the percentage of good CLS mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
+For WordPress it's 61% in 2021 versus 75% in 2022, for Joomla it's 62% and 72% respectively, for Drupal it's 69% and 81%, for Wix it's 81% and 89%, for Squarespace it's 54% and 76%, for 1C-Bitrix it's 66% and 76%, for TYPO3 CMS it's 69% and 81%, for Duda it's 55% and 86%, for Weebly it's 56% and 69%, and finally for Adobe Experience Manager it's 44% in 2021 and 59% in 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=2127088376&format=interactive", sheets_gid="1494726447", sql_file="core_web_vitals_yoy.sql",